bnewbold/novena-guide/tasks.rst

     sudo cp arch/arm/boot/dts/imx6q-novena.dtb /boot/novena.dtb
     sudo cp arch/arm/boot/zImage /boot/zimage

+If you have trouble booting the new kernel, hold down the user (square) button during boot.
+That should select the kernel in the sd card's recovery partition.
+If all else fails, reflash the sd card with a factory image.

 Kosagi's latest kernel build is available in their repo as the 'linux-image-novena' package.
 The 'u-boot-novena' package also contains a script to maintain the sdcard card partition, so if